DrRoad/Predictive-Maintenance-8/Readme.txt

 10. Open the HDFS web interface and check that file or data is going into the HDFS or not.

+11. Built the pig script that will take the data stored in hdfs and remove all intermediate blank line between two records.
+Name of pig script : dataCleansing.pig

+12. Make a shel script that will trigger your pig script to an execution on a daily basis.
+Name of shell script : daily_scheduler.sh

+13. Now your data is cleansed and stored in hdfs see new folder configuration pig and shell script.

+14. Write a hive script named as SensorSchema.hql that will make an external table on the newly cleansed data.
+Run this as : hive -f SensorSchema.hpl

+15. Open hive terminal and check that table is created or not.

+16. Do batch analytics on this table.

 <--------------------------------------------------------------------------------------------------------------------------->